cbaziotis/lm-prior-for-nmt/README.md

 ##### How to train a model
 Every model requires a base configuration stored in a `.yaml` file.
 All model configurations are stored in the `configs/` directory.
-When you run an experiment you need to pass the base config to the corresponding python script and optionally override the parameters in the config file.
+When you run an experiment you need to provide a base config and optionally override the parameters in the config file.

 For example, you can train a LM on a small test corpus like this:
 ```shell script